ryanatkn/fuz/README.md

   `@ryanatkn/fuz/theme.css` or your own theme file, everything else can be used a la carte
 - supports [`color-scheme` and custom themes](https://www.fuz.dev/library/theme)
   (including dark mode)
-- no dependencies except for `svelte`
+- zero dependencies except for Svelte
 - encourages plain HTML elements like `button` and `a` over Svelte components unless the gains are substantial
 - has a small set of utility classes with plans for a lot more -